 Boards’ contracting procedures must be consistent and ensure compliance with provisions for the integrity of the workforce system in Agency rules at 40 TAC § 802.21.

-Boards shall ensure that contracts with workforce service providers comply with Agency rules at 40 TAC § 802.21, which are enacted to implement Texas Government Code, Sections 2308.264 and 2308.267.
+Boards shall ensure that contracts and grant awards with workforce service providers comply with Agency rules at 40 TAC § 802.21, which are enacted to implement Texas Government Code, Sections 2308.264 and 2308.267.
 The purpose of such rule guidelines is to establish standards of conduct and disclosure requirements for Boards' contracted service providers, and methods of ensuring fiscal accountability, including assurances that Boards do not perform direct delivery of services.

-Authority:
+Reference:

-40 TAC §802.21
+40 TAC § 802.21